mtod92/equpy/paper.md

 on numpy to handle data in matrix form and matplotlib to generate figures.

-`equpy` was designed to be used by chemical, biological and physical/chemical researchers studying systems comprising multiple species reacting/interacting.
+`equpy` was designed to be used by chemical, biological and physical/chemical researchers studying systems comprising multiple reacting/interacting species.
 This tool is particularly well-suited for researchers that (i) need to quickly calculate equilibria with a matrix-form input, and/or (ii) cannot rely on slower and more general solvers, for example when multiple kinetic traces have